RoloTheDevBunny/water-assassins/README.md

 ## Key Features

 - **Authentication with Supabase:** Utilize Supabase for user authentication, providing a secure and scalable login system.
-- **Subscription Management with Stripe:** Easily manage different subscription plans, handle payments, and track user subscriptions with Stripe integration.
+- **Team Management with Stripe:** Easily manage different team plans, handle payments, and track user teams with Stripe integration.
 - **Responsive Design with TailwindCSS:** The application uses TailwindCSS for styling, ensuring a modern and responsive design out of the box.
-- **Built-in API Routes:** Ready-to-use API routes for managing subscriptions, payments, and user data.
+- **Built-in API Routes:** Ready-to-use API routes for managing teams, payments, and user data.
 - **OAuth Support:** The app supports OAuth login via **Google**, **Facebook**, and **Twitter**, providing users with a seamless authentication experience.

 ---

 ## Webhook Listener for Stripe

-To handle incoming webhooks from Stripe (such as subscription updates, payment failures, etc.), Sassy includes a script for listening to Stripe webhooks:
+To handle incoming webhooks from Stripe (such as team updates, payment failures, etc.), Sassy includes a script for listening to Stripe webhooks:

 ```bash
 pnpm stripe:listen